FlaveFlav20/Dino-Game/README.md

 source env/bin/activate
 ```

-Then, you can creta python lib (you must know your sudo password)
+Then, you can create python lib (you must know your sudo password)

 ```sh
 sh create_python_lib.sh